aorlanes/Reusable-Site-Template/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install`

+Installs and updates the latest dependencies.
+It is good practice to regularly run this script to avoid issues running the latest branch version.

 ### `npm test`